Briantmorr/Predictors-for-Drug-Use-in-associated-hospital-encounters/README.md

 ## Getting Started
 1. Clone this repository.
-2. Install the required Python packages.
+2. run `jupyter notebook`
-3. Navigate to the `notebooks/` directory and open the desired Jupyter Notebook.
+3. Navigate to the `notebooks/` directory and open the project notebook.
 4. Follow the instructions in the notebook to run the analysis.

 ## Tools and Technologies